EWA Awards

 What publish date should my stories have?

-Entries must have been published, posted or broadcast in an independent news outlet for the first time in 2024.
-EWA does accept series in which one part appeared during the 2023-2024 school year, but a majority of the series’ pieces must have run in 2024.
-The only exception: Stories published or broadcast in 2023 that were honored as finalists or winners in last year’s EWA awards are ineligible for consideration in this year’s awards.
+Entries must have been published, posted or broadcast in an independent news outlet for the first time in 2025.
+EWA does accept series in which one part appeared during the 2024-25 school year, but a majority of the series’ pieces must have run in 2025.
+The only exception: Stories published or broadcast in 2024 that were honored as finalists or winners in last year’s contest are ineligible for consideration in this year’s awards.

 Do you accept entries in languages other than English?